Life as a foreigner in Japan can be quite annoying sometimes.

 Funny enough you get to hear it after only a few words of speaking Japanese like “arigato” (ありがとう, thank you) or “konichiwa” (こんにちは, hello).

-When you’re a tourist and you’ve just started to study Japanese you might probably be happy about such compliments!
+When you’re a tourist and you find a Japanese tutor, you might probably be happy about such compliments on your progress.

 You might think it’s strange that they throw it at you after just a few seconds, but maybe you’re just that awesome?